mazaira/trello_pusher/README.md

 * Card3
 - Desc3

-ruby foo_file
+ruby pusher.rb foo_file
 ```
 This will create 3 cards, Cards 1 & 3 with description and the 2 with just title.

+Optionally you could add an alias to your bash_profile.

 ## Disclaimer

-This is for personal user.
+This is for personal use.
 I push from sublime while working so I just store specific ids in the dotenv as I don't need much more magic.

-If anybody finds this useful and would want it more general, feel free to reach me or open a PR.
+If anybody finds this useful and would want it more general, feel free to reach out or open a PR.

 Cheers!